mike14747/rmlbb2/docs/schemaValidation.md

                         bsonType: 'int',
                         description: 'topicId must be a positive integer and is required' },
+                    replyId: {
+                        oneOf: [
-                    postId: {
+                            {
                                 bsonType: 'int',
+                                minimum: 1
+                            },
+                            {
+                                bsonType: 'null'
+                            }
+                        ],
-                        description: 'postId must be a positive integer and is required' },
+                        description: 'replyId must be a positive integer and is required' },
                     subject: {
                         bsonType: 'string',